bklogic/ServiceBuilder/resources/GettingStarted.md

     ```

 5. Compose the optional query
-    - Copy and paste the following into `query.sql` file and save.
+    - Copy and paste the following into `query.sql` file, save and review.

     ```sql
     select pl.productLine, pl.textDescription as description,